peter-daly/clean_ioc/docs/generics.md

 ## Generic Decorators

 There is also a special function in Clean IoC for handling generic decorators.
-This allows you to decorate your generic subclasses bit also have a concrete implementation of the decorator for that concrete generic type.
+This allows you to decorate your generic subclasses, but also have a concrete implementation of the decorator for that concrete generic type.

 ```python
 T = TypeVar("T")